EVENT OUTLINE 開催概要

 Artists

-The BIWAKO BIENNALE is a grand symphony performed by artists.
-About 70 selected artists from Japan and abroad will come together to sublimate each space into their own work of art.
+The International Art Festival BIWAKO BIENNALE 2025 is a grand symphony brought to life by artists.
+Around 70 selected artists from Japan and abroad will transform each space into their unique work of art.

 Artists